 WGI was now firmly committed to providing a quality educational experience for its performers.
 Its purpose and function was focused within an educational paradigm with steps to guide and reward groups from the most basic beginning place to the ultimate world class.
 It offered all levels of guards the opportunity to achieve the highest recognition, honoring champions in each of the six classes.
 But the growth was not over.
 The population within the A classes required yet another level of competition specifically for those very new, young groups who would not be traveling beyond the Regional level.
 The outgrowth of this was the Regional A Class.

-In 1992 a new division joined the already thriving color guard division.
-Indoor Percussion competition began with six groups performing on stage in their debut season.
+In 1993 a new division joined the already thriving color guard division.
+Indoor Percussion competition began with nine groups performing on stage in their debut season.
 The first Champion was Clovis West High School of California.
 Paralleling the growth of their sister division, percussion began growing at such a rate that their classification process paralleled that of winter guard and increased steadily to accommodate more and more percussion lines.
-By 1999 it offered eight classes of competition: Independent A, Open, World, Scholastic A, Open, World, and two Concert classes.
+By 1999, it offered eight classes of competition: Independent A, Open, World, Scholastic A, Open, World, and two Concert classes.
 Many referred to this division as "Percussion Theater."
 WGI was rapidly becoming a full-service organization filling the competitive needs of both independent and scholastic units.

 The educational standards set forth by the Board of Directors drew respect and trust from the units, and among other pageantry organizations WGI is acknowledged as the premier leader in education.
 Not only do the adjudicators commit to ongoing education unparalleled anywhere in the pageantry activities, but also the competitive experience is focused on the educational development of the performers.